khaldoun-xyz/lugha/docs/concept.md

 ### Log

-The log screen shows a full list of all past
+The log screen shows a **Dashboard** at first, featuring a multivariable analysis using a bar chart:

+- **X-axis**: Dates (day/month).
+- **Y-axis**: Overall scores (from 0% to 100%) per day.
+  (Scores are calculated by asking the LLM to provide an overall rating for all conversations that took place on that specific day.)

+**Additional details:**
+- Each bar displays the rounded total duration
+  (in minutes) at the top for that day.
+- These scores and durations are stored in the database.

-(now locked) conversations and their evaluations
-(see evaluation screen).
+Below the Dashboard, the log screen shows a full list of all past (now locked) conversations and their evaluations (see evaluation screen).
 A user can initiate a new conversation here.
 When he clicks “NEW”, the user sees the screen “When ‘Chat’ is clicked”.